 Caterpillar Inc. (NYSE: CAT) is the world’s largest manufacturer of construction and mining equipment, engines, and industrial turbines.
-The company has long been a cornerstone of global industry, recently trading near $419 per share with a market cap of about $196 billion.
+The company has long been a cornerstone of the global industry, recently trading near $645 per share with a market cap of approximately $302 billion.

 Taking a closer look at who owns Caterpillar and what insiders are doing can help investors see how confidence in the company is shaping up today.